BLCM/bl3mods/Aaron0000/Balands/README.md

 Vanquisher - Set sliding bonuses to 50% each and added bonus damage to actual sliding.

-Autoaime - No change.
+Autoaime - No change other than a possible damage adjustment.

-Sand Hawk - No change.
+Sand Hawk - No change other than a possible damage adjustment.

-Stalker - No change.
+Stalker - No change other than a possible damage adjustment.

 Malak's Bane - Shotgun-mode ammo cost set to 2, standard mode fire rate increased by 75%.

 DAHL UNIQUE GUNS
 -----------------
-Digby's Smooth Tube - No change.
+Digby's Smooth Tube - No change other than a possible damage adjustment.

-Earworm - No change.
+Earworm - No change other than a possible damage adjustment.

 Hail - Critical hit damage set to 100%, set lifesteal to 0.5%.